qtannn/notebooklm_experiment/README.md

 ## Repository Structure
 The repository is organized by functionality, with each functionality test stored in its folder:

-Summarization (/summarize): Tests NotebookLM's ability to generate concise summaries for complex documents.
+Summarization (/summarization): Tests NotebookLM's ability to generate concise summaries for complex documents.
-Question-Answering (/qa): Evaluates NotebookLM's effectiveness in answering specific questions about document content.
+Question-Answering (/contextual_qanda): Evaluates NotebookLM's effectiveness in answering specific questions about document content.
-Interactive Note-taking (/insights): Assesses NotebookLM's capacity to provide deeper insights and explanations for technical or complex sections.
+Interactive Note-taking (/notetaking): Assesses NotebookLM's capacity to generate note-taking and content augmentation based on provided notes
-Content Synthesis (/cross_reference): Tests the ability to link and cross-reference related sections within documents.
+Content Synthesis (/content_synthesis): Tests the ability to synthesise content across provided document.

 ## Experiment Details
 Each folder contains: